bioperl/bioperl.github.io/INSTALL.md

 ./Build install --install_path script=/foo/scripts
 ```

-By default they install to /usr/bin or similar, depending on platform.
+By default they install to */usr/bin* or similar, depending on platform.

 THE TEST SYSTEM

-The BioPerl test system is located in the t/ directory and is
+The BioPerl test system is located in the *t/* directory and is
-automatically run whenever you execute the './Build test' command.
+automatically run whenever you execute the `./Build test` command.

 The tests have been organized into groups
 based upon the specific task or class the module being tested belongs